-There is no worse feeling - in the middle of a job, you realize you don’t have the proper tools for the next step.
+Is there any feeling worse than being in the middle of a job, and suddenly realizing you don’t have the proper tools for the next step?

 As a result, the work on the job site either stops or slows down while the correct tool is either borrowed or purchased.

 If you are a concrete contractor working with ready mix concrete, the aggravation is even worse.
 You don’t want concrete drying while you wait for the right tools!

 To help avoid this dilemma, here is a list of 23 tools every concrete contractor should have with their crew.
 This list is not exhaustive, but it covers most of the tools you need when working with ready mix concrete.